Toronto Transit Commission fares: Cash fares outside Toronto

 The TTC operates several routes – including the western branch of Line 1 Yonge–University – that cross the Toronto city limits.
 For cash-paying riders not eligible under the One Fare program, an extra fare is still charged when crossing the fare boundary on buses.
-In York Region and the City of Mississauga (where the fare boundary is set at Pearson Airport), these TTC bus routes operate under a contract agreement to those municipalities.
+In York Region and the City of Mississauga (where the fare boundary is set at both Pearson Airport terminals, Viscount station of the Terminal Link, and Renforth station of the Mississauga Transitway), these TTC bus routes operate under a contract agreement to those municipalities.
 The additional fare is equal to either the YRT or MiWay fare, and transfer privileges with their connecting buses are included.

 For the two Line 1 subway stations fully in Vaughan – and Vaughan Metropolitan Centre – no extra cash fare is charged to reach these stations to simplify fare collection, and these stations are part of the Toronto TTC fare zone.
 An additional fare is charged when transferring between the TTC subway and connecting suburban transit systems, such as YRT, at these stations, as is the case when transferring to suburban transit systems located in or bordering Toronto.
 This is similar to the situation in 1968, when the subway was first extended outside Toronto's pre-1998 limits, when an internal TTC fare zone system was in place (see Zone fares (1954–1973)).

 TTC Times Two

-While separate fares are charged when transferring between TTC and Metrolinx-owned GO Transit or Union Pearson Express (UPX) fare-by-distance services, riders who paid an initial TTC fare with cash, tokens or tickets and obtain a paper transfer can use GO or UPX for an intermediate stage of their journey and can change back to the TTC – at designated locations only – without having to pay a second TTC fare to complete a trip; this policy is called "TTC Times Two".
+While separate fares are charged when transferring between TTC and Metrolinx-owned GO Transit or Union Pearson Express (UPX) fare-by-distance services, riders who paid an initial TTC fare with cash and obtain a paper transfer can use GO or UPX for an intermediate stage of their journey and can change back to the TTC – at designated locations only – without having to pay a second TTC fare to complete a trip; this policy is called "TTC Times Two".
 These restrictions do not apply when using Presto fare media.